quyctd/frontend-interview-questions/README.md

 As a FE developer, I working mainly on ReactJS, and NextJS.
 The more I work with FE, the more I interested on it.
 After 1 year, this project came to adverstizing state, where the workload is not much.
 Also, the environment of Pixta don't have much FE engineers, mostly is BE engineers, so my learning curve/speed on FE start going down.
 That why I'm looking for another oppoturnity.

 ### Why do you change from Back-end to Front-end
+There are few reasons that made this decision.
+Personally, I always looking for challenges, to develop myself and growth at a faster pace.
+Also, I love the felling when you can solved challenging problem.
+So, at that time, changing to new fields is the most challenging challenge for me.
+Plus, FE in the last few years growing super fast, it have many new technologies, tools, frameworks, and it still growing.
+Compare to FE, BE is quite mature now, you can pickup any framework and then make a same product with that framework.

+So, with all these reasons, I decided to take the challenge to become a FE developer.
+And yeah, I'm happy because I take up that challenge.
+Learning FE and do the work in FE is very enjoyable.
+The more I work in FE, the more I interested on it.

 ### Tell me about your last project